 A NABERS rating is based on a 12-month rating period.
-Once certified, the rating is valid for a further 12 months after the rating period - this is called the validity period.
+Once certified, the rating is valid for up to 12 months - this is called the validity period.

-It takes time for the Assessor to complete a rating.
-Therefore, 120 days is given to lodge the rating after the end of the rating period.
-Ratings lodged after the 120 days will have a reduced validity period to ensure all ratings are based on current data.
+It takes time for the Assessor to complete a rating, therefore 120 days is given to lodge the rating after the end of the rating period.
+The validity period of a rating cannot extend past 485 days from the end of the rating period, to ensure all ratings are based on current data.